After the Death of Their Child

 By Jenny Land

-Check out the other winners of the 2015 Reader’s Digest Poetry Contest
+Check out the other winners of the 2015 Reader’s Digest Poetry Contest or these unforgettable love poems.

 The delicate cobwebbed stockings are scarred with stitches.